 According to the law, UNHCR has access to all facilities and is allowed to get in contact with asylum seekers.
 NGOs have contracts in 7 out of 9 federal provinces for providing social counselling and visit reception centres of the federal provinces regularly.
 In two federal provinces, Carinthia and Tyrol, the social advice is provided by the federal administration.
 NGOs that do not fall under such contracts must file an application at the responsible office of the federal province in order to be granted access and visit asylum seekers.
 Access to detention facilities, including airport facilities, is difficult for NGOs in so far as they can only access if they already have some basic identification information on detained applicants, such as a name and date of birth.
 The state agency BBU that provides legal counselling is bound by secrecy and is for this reason hindered from passing on information about clients to NGOs.

 Officials of the BFA told representatives from the NGO asylkoordination that these recommendations do not have a binding character.
 Nevertheless, at the time of writing of this report, there were no children accommodated in Fieberbrunn and the shuttle service between the remote camp and the village has improved.
-This being said, reports to NGOs show that the access to medical treatment is still difficult..
+This being said, reports to NGOs show that the access to medical treatment is still difficult.
 Following the establishment of the BBU GmbH which started providing legal assistance as of 2021, there were rumours that access for NGOs to return centres would be restricted in future.
 The BBU GmbH clarified however that Diakonie Flüchtlingsdienst will have access to the centre and will be provided with a room for counselling services.
-With the take over of the BBU GmbH as basic care provider, the number of staff, especially during the night and for the purpose of psychological counselling, was increased.
-The BBU GmbH however is confronted with difficulties to find adequate staff due to the isolated situation of the facility.
-In 2021, the number of persons whose procedures are pending are in Dublin-procedures The centre in Schwechat is not used as a return centre since 11 September 2020 as it is used as an accommodation for asylum applicants at the first stage of their procedure (i..e. self-isolation due to the COVID-19 pandemic).
-The centres and their effectiveness is highly disputed, especially as many persons are accommodated there for up to two years.
-There were more than 400 persons accommodated in the return centres during 2019 and 2020, out of which only 33 opted for a voluntary return.
+In 2022, due to the high number of applications and the failing cooperation of the provinces, the facilities in Fieberbrunn were not only used to accommodate persons whose Dublin procedures were pending but also other applicants due to the high number of new arrivals in 2022.

 During the first lockdown in spring 2020, many non-governmental counselling organisations started working part time.
 Due to the fact that appeal deadlines were suspended until the start of May, face-to-face counselling was also suspended in many cases.
 Counselling in deportation centres continued, but the access to the EAST was very restricted.
 NGOs shifted to counselling via telephone or video-conference, but this did not work well for persons detained in deportation centres due to the lack of access to technical equipment.
 As a general point of view, the NGOs reported that providing counselling through remote technical means can work in practice but cannot replace or meet the same standards as face-to-face counselling in all circumstances.